GLOBUS 2019 TERMS & CONDITIONS

 71. The accommodation listed in our websites/brochures is intended to be used on all departures.
 However, if a change becomes necessary for any reason, substitute accommodation will be equivalent in standard to that shown.
 No refunds are provided for accommodation variations and full cancellation penalties as noted above apply.

 72. Every effort is made to reserve only twin-bedded rooms.
 Occasionally, some hotels will only provide double-bedded rooms.
 These rooms will be allocated to couples where possible.
 Room and bed preferences may be requested but are not guaranteed.
 Please note that check-in times vary worldwide and The Company cannot control or guarantee check-in times.
 Triple rooms are usually no larger than twin or double rooms.
 The additional bed is often a roll-away bed put in for the night.
 Triple-room configuration is at the discretion of individual hotels.
 Triple rooms will have beds to accommodate three people, but three separate beds cannot be guaranteed.
 If there are only two beds, a roll-away may be requested but cannot be guaranteed.
-If available, additional charges may apply for a roll-away and are payable by you directly to the hotel.
+If available, additional charges may apply for a roll-away bed put in for the night, or a convertible sofa bed.
 Payment for a single supplement ensures your own room, not necessarily a twin bedded room.
 Single rooms in hotels are generally smaller in size and may be less conveniently located.
 On cruises, staterooms are subject to change and are finalized upon embarkation.

 73. In exceptional cases where private bath or single rooms as reserved by us are not available, refunds will be made by the Cruise Director, Tour Director, or Local Host.
 Claims for such refunds will not be accepted after the holiday has been completed.